• Skip to primary navigation

 "It is commonly called Genipapo or Huito; the alternate name Jagua may refer to other species of Genipa as well.
 To the Inca, it was known as hawa or wituq.
 In the British islands of the West Indies, it was called the marmalade box."

-Now all we have to do is choose which name to go with, or whether just to use the original name.
-I think in the case of jagua we don't have much choice.
-Same with zapote, which is translated into English simply as sapote: we may as well use the original.
+Now, all we have to do is choose which name to use or whether to use the original name.
+I think in the case of Jagua, we don't have much choice, so we always give both names.
+The same is true for Zapote, which is translated into English simply as Sapote: we may as well use the original.

 When it comes to tubers, those essential ingredients of Dominican cuisine --we already wrote an extensive guide on those-- this is when the real fun starts.
 First of all, the word tuber is not self-explanatory to many except for those in the know, so we should probably call them roots, or root vegetables.
 Then, how to translate them?
 Yuca might sound like it should be called "yucca", and indeed, there is such a thing as yucca in English but it is an ornamental plant.
 The tuber, or root, is actually called cassava in English, and of course, it is no coincidence that the bread made with yuca/cassava is called casabe.
 Having said that, it's also likely that the word "yucca" in English will eventually come to mean cassava through usage.
 The other common word for yuca that some may recognize is manioc.